-If your reading this your whole world has turned upside down whether you are the widowed or perhaps you are the support system for on seeking guidance.
+If your reading this your whole world has turned upside down whether you are the widowed or the support system seeking guidance.
 Hours can be spent combing the internet for answers to your “where do I go from here questions” because the majority of people in your life won’t be able to tell you.
 Not only is this a different type of grief, the legal matters widows face is drastically different than losing someone else in your life.
 As far as most laws and regulations go, you are basically now the spouse that you lost.
-You now own all their property, bank accounts, gym memberships, rental properties, storage spaces, along with State, Federal and student loan Debt.
+You now own all their property, bank accounts, gym memberships, rental properties, storage spaces, along with State, Federal and student loan debt.
 People don’t realize this when they come to you with their hands out asking for anything your spouse monetarily left behind.
 You will feel like staying home in bed but you have a lot of work to do which brings me to my first point.

 Disclaimer: The following tips are suited towards widows that were legally married simply because the legal ramifications are much greater.
 If your life partner has passed you must coordinate matters such as these with their next of kin especially to get documents that will help your child in the future.
 This advice is based on my personal experience and many other widows arround me.
 Please use your best judgment for what is best for your family.